jpvillaisaza/reverse/reverse.md

 obverse xs == reverse' xs []
 ```

-We can calculate an efficient definition of `reverse'` by induction.
+An efficient definition of `reverse'` can be calculated by induction.
-In the case of an empty list:
+In the case of an empty list,

 `reverse' [] ys`
 &nbsp;&nbsp;`==` (by definition of `reverse'`)